pwaldhauer/kioski/README.md

 ## Docker

-Use the ready-to-use docker image from [Docker Hub](https://hub.docker.com/r/pwaldhauer/kioski/).
+Use the ready-to-use docker image!

 ```bash